 Official website: https://freerideworldtour.jp/zone/Official

-SNS: Instagram | Facebook | X
+social media: Instagram | Facebook | X

-Photo provided by: FREERIDE WORLD TOUR JAPAN
+Photo courtesy of FREERIDE WORLD TOUR JAPAN